-The PKIS 2.0 installation process can create the Organizational CA for you.
+The Novell Certificate Server installation process, by default, will create the Organizational Certificate Authority (CA) for you.
 You will be prompted to specify an Organizational CA name.
 When you click Finish, the Organizational CA will be created with the default parameters and placed in the Security container.

 If you desire more control over the creation of the Organizational CA, you can create the Organizational CA manually.
+Also, if you delete the Organizational CA, you will need to follow this procedure to recreate it.